pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-file-upload/README.md

   - `tsd install`
   - `gulp serve --nobrowser`

-> Include any additional steps as needed.

 ## Features
-Description of the web part with possible additional details than in short summary.
-This Web Part illustrates the following concepts on top of the SharePoint Framework:
+This Web Part illustrates the following concepts on top of the SharePoint Framework & AngularJs:

-- topic 1
-- topic 2
-- topic 3
+- `BaseService`: By injecting this Angular Service, GET, POST, UPDATE & DELETE requests can be made easily.
+It's a resuable service.
+Please check how it has been used in `FileUploadService`
+- `CustomFileChange`: It's a custom Angular directive.
+It binds the file with model on file change event.
+- `IsoToDateString`: It's a custom Angular filter.
+It formats ISO date string to `{0:yyyy}-{0:MM}-{0:dd}` format.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/readme-template" />